Apr

 We’ll just have to be patient.
 They’ll get here when they get here.

 (Hummingbird map from hummingbirds.net.
-Flyways map by Melissa Mayntz, linked from birding.about.com.
+Flyways map by Melissa Mayntz from The Spruce.
 Click on each map to see the original in context.)

 On a recent walk in the park I paused to look and listen for birds.
 Instead of birdsong I heard rough scrabbling above me.